-Reason for choice: Reason for choice:
+Reason for choice:

+Reason for choice:

-3. Is something important missing?
+- 2. Are you willing to defend these choices publicly? - 3.
+Is something important missing?
 What else should we think about?

 The Problem

 In one form or another, the problem described in the exercise is probably familiar to most public service practitioners.
 In this example, the task is to recommend immediate steps to counter an impending budget shortfall, and targeting programs to eliminate amounts to withdrawing or denying help.
 Although individuals opposing certain steps mistakenly or cynically may confuse not helping with purposefully doing harm, it is in fact a very different matter.
 Avoiding doing harm is the customary minimum ethical duty.
 But it is also true that someone or something is going to lose help or get less of it.
 The first option illustrates how moral responsibility often is seen as especially forceful and urgent in matters of life and death or acute, immediate need.
 Disaster relief therefore may be assigned an "A" or "B" and ranked a "5," meaning that many decision makers will not tolerate this option.